Excisional Breast Biopsy

 Why is an excisional breast biopsy performed?

-To diagnose breast cancer or other breast abnormalities.
+To diagnose breast cancer or other breast abnormalities when imaging results are unclear.

-Under general anesthesia or sedation, a surgeon removes the affected tissue.
+Under general anesthesia or local anesthesia, with a surgeon making an incision to remove tissue.

 If you have any feedback, please get in touch.